Never miss an important update |

 The sacred inscriptions and typical Tibetan styles on the decorations also need to be taken into consideration.
 The model ought to be metaphysical.

-It should be understood that such false silver jewelry does not offer a source of healing energy.
+It should be understood that such false silver jewellery does not offer a source of healing energy.
 Instead, such irrelevant symbols may lead to disease.

 Tibetan Jewelry Sources

-Silver jewelry sources from Tibet.
-Silver jewels made in Thailand, India, are sometimes referred to as Tibetan so that Western buyers are intrigued by them.
+Silver jewellery sources are from Tibet.
+Silver jewels made in Thailand and India are sometimes referred to as Tibetan, so Western buyers are intrigued.

-Genuine silver jewelry of Tibet mainly comes from Nepal.
-Over 600 years, craftsmen from Nepal have been regarded as high-quality silver craftsmen.
-The monasteries are primarily built by Nepalese craftsmen in Tibet and also in China.
+The genuine silver jewellery of Tibet mainly comes from Nepal.
+For over 600 years, artisans from Nepal have been regarded as high-quality silver craftsmen.
+Nepalese artisans in Tibet and China primarily build monasteries.

 Tibetan 925 Silver